Aasta Hansteen spar: Transport and installation

-The Aasta Hansteen began producing on 17 December 2018.
+The Aasta Hansteen began producing on 16 December 2018.

 Aasta Hansteen gas field

-Originally called the Luva gas field and later renamed after Aasta Hansteen, it was discovered in 1997 approximately 300 km off the coast of Norway.
-During start up of the platform, the production from the surrounding Luva, Haklang and Snefrid gas fields will be exported to the platform.
-Future fields already discovered are planned to be tied back to the Aasta Hansteen platform through SCRs.
+Originally called the Luva gas field and later renamed after Aasta Hansteen, it was discovered in 1997, approximately 300 km off the coast of Norway.
+The production from the surrounding Luva, Haklang and Snefrid Sør and Nord gas fields are tied in to the platform, as will future fields already discovered, including Irpa (formerly Asterix).
 Future expansion of additional risers and topsides facility are built-in in the design of the platform.
-The field is located north of the Arctic Circle, and is subject to perpetual darkness and sub-zero temperatures in the winter months.
+The field is located north of the Arctic Circle, and is subject to short daylight and freezing temperatures in the winter months.